Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines: Noise from the wind turbine pair

 As an example, the OASPL signals for case S at two receiver locations are plotted in Fig.~\ref{f5: oaspl_signals_S2}.
 Fig.~\ref{f5: oaspl_signals_S2}~(a) is obtained for a receiver located crosswind and Fig.~\ref{f5: oaspl_signals_S2}~(b) for a downwind receiver located between the two turbines.
 The signals at both positions alternate between discernible AM (2~dBA crosswind and 3~dBA downwind) and much smaller AM (close to zero crosswind and 1~dBA downwind).

 The carrier frequency $f_c$ and envelope frequency $f_e$ of the OASPL signal can be derived from trigonometric relations, yielding:

 where $f_1$ and $f_2$ are the blade passing frequencies of each turbine ($f=3\Omega/(2\pi))$.
-Consequently, the carrier and envelop frequencies are identical at different receiver positions.
-Considering the rotational speeds of the turbines S1 and S2 in Tab.~\ref{t5: source}, we obtain $f_e=0.0045~$Hz which corresponds to a period of 222~s.
-This value matches the period of the envelope observed for the signals in Fig.~\ref{f5: oaspl_signals_S2}.
+Consequently, the carrier and envelope frequencies are identical at different receiver positions.
+Considering the rotational speeds of the turbines S1 and S2 in Tab.~\ref{t5: source}, we obtain a carrier frequency $f_c=0.5125~$Hz, which is close to the blade passing frequencies of the two turbines.
+The value of the envelope frequency $f_e=0.0025~$Hz corresponds to a period of 400~s, which matches that observed for the signals in Fig.~\ref{f5: oaspl_signals_S2} (only a half period of 200~s is visible for the envelope).
 Moreover, Fig.~\ref{f5: oaspl_signals_S2} shows that the largest values of AM occur at different times between crosswind and downwind receivers due to varying propagation times between the sources and the receiver.
+The strong beating effect is also due to a consistent rotational speed for the entire time of the simulation.
+In real life conditions, rotational speed would vary according to the wind speed and the wind turbine controller leading to a variation in the beating pattern.

-The beating effect was reported in field experiments for stable atmospheric conditions in \citet{vandenbergBeatGettingStronger2005}.
-This phenomenon introduces a second layer of variability with intermittency in AM.
-From a perceptual point of view, this suggests that AM can be likely imperceptible to occasionally perceptible~\citep{nguyenLongtermQuantificationCharacterisation2021}.
+In case C, the envelope and carrier frequencies are equal to $f_c=0.4325~$Hz and $f_e=0.0775$Hz.
+Here, the difference between the carrier and envelope frequencies is smaller leading to no distinct envelope modulating the signals.
+Hence, the corresponding plots are omitted for brevity.